onatkaya/EksiSUMM/README.md

 -  🎯 Improve flexibility on input URL provided.
 -  🎯 Bigger and better and stronger LLMs?

-## Disclaimer ⚠️
+## Limitations & Disclaimer ⚠️

-The application EksiSUMM and its creator _(yours truly)_ is not responsible for the factual accuracy of the summary provided.
+* The application EksiSUMM and its creator _(yours truly)_ is not responsible for the factual accuracy of the summary provided.
 This application mainly focuses on summarizing the (mostly subjective) entries written by users online.
+* another point.

 ## License
 This project is licensed under the MIT License.